wsyzzz/pandoc_resume/markdown/resume.md

     *Thesis title: The Development of an Intelligent Ray Launching Algorithm for Wireless Network Planning*

-    - *2013*: iPinyou Global RTB Bidding Algorithm Competition (season two offline) by iPinyou.com.cn\
+    - *2013*: Top 30 iPinyou Global RTB Bidding Algorithm Competition (season two offline) by iPinyou.com.cn\
     - *2009*: Marie Curie Fellowship for Transfer of Knowledge by University of Applied Sciences of Western Switzerland

 2004-2006